AnisurRahmanJU/PyTutorViz/README.md

 - Write or paste your code in the editor.
 - Click **Visualize Code** to open `visualizer.html` with your code loaded.
 - Inside the embedded Python Tutor iframe, manually click **Visualize Execution** if visualization does not start automatically.
-- Step through your program’s execution using Python Tutor’s interface.
+- `viz.js` to Step through your program’s execution using Python Tutor’s interface.

 ---